Optimal control with reset-renewable resources: Continuous problems with budget reset.

 \subsection{Augmented PDE for the budget constrained problem}

-The problem of budget constrained optimal paths was proposed in \cite{KumarVlad}, where general multi-criterion optimal control problems were solved an \emph{augmented PDE} on an augmented state space.
+The problem of budget constrained optimal paths was proposed in \cite{KumarVlad}, where general multi-criterion optimal control problems were reduced to solving an \emph{augmented PDE} on an expanded state space.
 For the purpose of this article, we shall briefly describe this method for the single budget constraint.